 Taking a right-hand turn in an RV can be a daunting task for new drivers.
-Ditches, road signs and other impediments instill fear in every first-timer.
+Ditches, road signs, and other impediments instill fear in every first-timer.
 But here’s a word of advice: relax.
-We’ve all been there, and after a few times of slow steering and nervous sweats, you’ll have it figured out and can stop worrying about it!
-In this quick lesson, Dave Solberg hops into the driver’s seat to show you how it’s done, demonstrating the driving RV tips you’ll need to safely and appropriately navigate any right-hand turn in a motorhome, coach or truck-and-trailer.
+We’ve all been there, and after a few times of slow steering and nervous sweats, you’ll have it figured out and can start to relax!
+In this quick lesson, Dave Solberg hops into the driver’s seat to show you how it’s done, demonstrating the RV driving tips you’ll need to safely and appropriately navigate any right-hand turn in a motorhome, coach, or truck-and-trailer.

 Your RV batteries have two jobs: The automotive battery to start and run the RV engine when you’re on the road, and the Deep Cycle house batteries to run the lights and appliances when you’re using your RV as a home instead of as a vehicle.
 In both cases, it’s clear just how important the batteries are to your RV life enjoyment.
 Keep up with RV battery maintenance is the simplest way to make sure you have power to make your coffee every morning, while still being able to start the motor and get you on the road when it’s time to move on.

 Like many maintenance jobs, RV battery maintenance may seem like a thankless job that really isn’t needed as often as recommended, but this is one case where you get what you pay for, so to speak.
 Batteries terminals and connections can corrode in a matter of weeks, and a corroded connection reduces the recharging capabilities of your batteries.
 When batteries sit in an uncharged state they will not only provide less power, they begin to sulfate.
 Sulfation is the number one killer of RV batteries.